saptarshidatta96/saptarshi/_posts/2020-08-02-EDA-with Titanic-Data-set.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

-In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+In this article, we perform an Exploratory Data Analysis(EDA) which will show trends on what sorts of people were more likely to survive.
+We will passenger data (ie name, age, gender, socio-economic class, etc) obtained from [Kaggle](https://www.kaggle.com/c/titanic).

 # Data Dictionary:
 ![]({{site.baseurl}}/images/data%20dictionary.JPG)